 Japan has been notoriously difficult for vegans and even vegetarians to navigate in the past, but that has thankfully changed a lot over the last few years.
 It’s becoming more and more common to find vegan restaurants, and wait staff in general have become much more aware and accommodating to those with dietary restrictions.

-The salad bowl set that I ordered is customisable in terms of toppings and salad dressings, and was absolutely delicious.
+The salad bowl set that I ordered at Falafel Brothers is customisable in terms of toppings and salad dressings, and was absolutely delicious.
 I’ve saved this place in my Google Maps as a favourite and already plan to return on my next visit to Tokyo.

 Pictured: Falafel Salad Bowl Set with waffle fries, Falafel Brothers menu.